GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: GMWBs in a Binomial Asset Pricing Model

 Similar to \citet[Theorem 2.4.8]{RefWorks:33} the portfolio process given by (\ref{eq:DeltaBinNolapse}) replicates the rider value.
-The proof is omitted as we shall prove a more general result after we generalize the model to include lapses. \begin{thm} Under \prettyref{ass:bin no lapse}, if the fee $\alpha$ is charged and the initial capital is $x_{0}=U_{0}(P,\alpha,g)$, then an insurer who maintains the replicating portfolio $X_{i}$ by following the portfolio process prescribed by \prettyref{eq:DeltaBinNolapse} will be fully hedged.
-That is, for $i\in\mc{I}_{N}$. \end{thm} \begin{remUnnum} In particular, if $\tau\leq N$ then $X_{\tau}=G\times a_{\lcroof{N-\tau}}$.
+The proof is omitted as we shall prove a more general result after we generalize the model to include lapses. \begin{Theorem} Under \prettyref{ass:bin no lapse}, if the fee $\alpha$ is charged and the initial capital is $x_{0}=U_{0}(P,\alpha,g)$, then an insurer who maintains the replicating portfolio $X_{i}$ by following the portfolio process prescribed by \prettyref{eq:DeltaBinNolapse} will be fully hedged.
+That is,

+for $i\in\mc{I}_{N}$. \end{Theorem} \begin{Remark} In particular, if $\tau\leq N$ then $X_{\tau}=G\times a_{\lcroof{N-\tau}}$.
 When $\faira$ is charged we have $U_{0}=0$ and no initial capital is required for the replicating portfolio.
 The rider is different from standard financial options in that there is no upfront cost to finance the hedge but rather it is self-financed through periodic contingent fees.
 If the fee charged is not the fair fee ($\alpha\neq\faira)$, then the insurer must make an initial deposit to the hedging portfolio if $\alpha<\faira$ or may consume from the portfolio at time zero if $\alpha>\faira$.
-The insurer can justify a lower fee by either depositing capital into the portfolio and selling the policy at a loss or by charging an initial fee per unit premium at time zero to the insured. \end{remUnnum}
+The insurer can justify a lower fee by either depositing capital into the portfolio and selling the policy at a loss or by charging an initial fee per unit premium at time zero to the insured. \end{Remark}